starkware-libs/cairo-docs/core/src/core-starknet-eth_signature-public_key_point_to_eth_address.md

 # public_key_point_to_eth_address

-Converts a public key point to its corresponding Ethereum address.The Ethereum address is calculated by taking the Keccak-256 hash of the public key coordinates and taking the last 20 big-endian bytes.  # Arguments`public_key_point` - A point on a secp256 curve representing a public key  # ReturnsThe 20-byte Ethereum address derived from the public key  # Examples
+Converts a public key point to its corresponding Ethereum address.
+The Ethereum address is calculated by taking the Keccak-256 hash of the public key coordinates and taking the last 20 big-endian bytes.
+# Arguments

+- `public_key_point` - A point on a secp256 curve representing a public key
+# Returns

+The 20-byte Ethereum address derived from the public key
+# Examples

 ```cairo
 use starknet::eth_signature::public_key_point_to_eth_address;
 use starknet::secp256k1::Secp256k1Point;